 Helpful Tip: Be sure to print out the Whole30 Program Rules and have this page handy as a reference while cleaning out your pantry and fridge, since this document provides a good overview of the types of foods you’ll need to avoid while on the 30-day program.

-Of course, save the major grocery shopping for when you’re ready to get started with the program, but if you’d like to get a jumpstart you can download my free Whole30 Meal plans from previous Whole30 Challenges here.
+Of course, save the major grocery shopping for when you’re ready to get started with the program.
+Remember, when you subscribe to my Whole30 Community, you’ll receive my free Whole30 meal plans and recipes to make your 30-day journey a delicious success!

 Whole30 Day Zero Step 3: Get Inspired